-Operations in the Russian Federation are subject to Federal income tax rate of 6.5% and a regional income tax rate that varies from 13.5% to 17.5% at the discretion of the individual regional administration.
+Operations in the Russian Federation are currently subject to Federal income tax rate of 6.5% and a regional income tax rate that varies from 13.5% to 17.5% at the discretion of the individual regional administration.
 The Group's foreign operations are subject to taxes at the tax rates applicable to the jurisdictions in which they operate.
+Starting on January 1, 2009, the Federal income tax rate will be decreased to 2.5%.